seth-paxton/sensu/README.md

 check-dir-size.rb
 ======================
-Provides a way to check the size of a directory in Linux and alerts if it surpasses set threshold.
+Provides a way to check the size of a directory in Linux and alerts if it surpasses a set threshold.